La Trobe University

 Course overview

-The Master of Professional Psychology will give you the foundations for a rewarding career that supports others' development of resilience and good mental health.
+The Master of Professional Psychology will provide you with the foundations for a rewarding career that supports others in developing resilience and maintaining good mental health.

 Designed to meet the requirements of the Australian Psychology Accreditation Council (APAC) and the Australian Health Practitioner Regulation Agency (AHPRA) for a generalist fifth year in psychology, after you graduate from La Trobe's accredited Master of Professional Psychology, you'll be eligible to undertake a one-year internship.
 After you complete this supervised internship, you'll be eligible to register for complete registration as a general psychologist.